izabellapoliv/phonebook-backend/README.md

 ## Install

 This project uses [node](http://nodejs.org) and [npm](https://npmjs.com).
-To run this project locally, run the following commands on the root directory:
+To install this project locally, run the following command on the root directory:

 ```
 npm install